7/24/2019

 Chairman and Chief Executive Officer

-I think that we can.
-Yeah, I'm cost saving.
-I mean, look, I gave enough color on that.
+I think I have a second question.
+Yeah, I'm cost saving, yeah.
+Yeah, I mean, look, I gave enough color on that.
 We basically are done with the identification.
 We know what we're going to be doing is some refinement between now and the end of the year.
 But we essentially will be launching these programs early next year.
 And as I said at the conference, this is not basic SG&A and overhead consolidations as perhaps a lot of it was after the merger.
-This is more IT based, automation based, process re-engineering based.
-It's continued offshoring of certain capabilities where we have scale and et cetera.
+This is more IT-based, automation-based, process reengineering-based.
+This continued offshoring of certain capabilities where we have scale and et cetera, okay?
 It's not the same type of activities that is continued procurement as we continue to gain scale in some areas.
 And we know how to do this.
 This is operations 101 or 102.
-And we're very confident we have visibility on that.
-Maybe
+And, you know, we're very confident we have visibility on that.

 speaker